 In order to evaluate the impact of the contest in revising group organization and communication strategies, we used an on-line questionnaire, which was answered by the participating students.
 Immediately after the students finished the exercise, they received an e-mail explaining the contest's setup.
 We provided this information to make sure that the students understood the full picture of how the exercise was supposed to work, and to let them analyze how they could have performed better as a group.
 Subsequently, the students filled in the questionnaire; the provided feedback represents 75% of the students participating in the contest.
 Figure 1a shows the findings about group management.
-Question Q1 asked how long it took role A to share with the rest of the group the information was shared early on, we also observed that about 30% of the students had to wait at least 10 minutes before they were informed which tasks they had to solve.
+Question QI asked how long it took role A to share with the rest of the group the information about which tasks needed to be solved.
+While the majority of answers indicated that the information was shared early on, we also observed that about 30% of the students had to wait at least 10 minutes before they were informed which tasks they had to solve.
 In fact, a significant number of students, 13%, had to wait more than 30 minutes.
 This delay had a high impact in the performance of the groups: 80% of the groups solved tasks which were not required.